Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges

 \subsubsection{Data Analysis}

-We received a total of 178 valid responses from 32 different countries\footnote{ETHICS COMMITTEE APPROVAL} (The response rate is about 11.87\%), which is a good response number and rate compared to previous smart contract related surveys~\cite{contractDefects, zou2019smart, bosu2019understanding, chakraborty2018understanding, Chen-selfdestruct}.
+We received a total of 178 valid responses from 32 different countries (The response rate is about 11.87\%), which is a good response number and rate compared to previous smart contract related surveys~\citep{contractDefects, zou2019smart, bosu2019understanding, chakraborty2018understanding, Chen-selfdestruct}.
 Among these 178 respondents, 13 of them claim that they do not have any experience in smart contract development.
 Thus, we removed them from our dataset and used the remaining 165 for further analysis.
-103 (62.42) respondents claim that they are involved in both open-source smart contract projects and traditional projects.
-23 (13.94\%) respondents only have experience in open source smart contract development efforts.
 The top three countries in which respondents reside are China (35.76\%), USA (15.15\%) and UK (9.09\%).
 The average years of experience in developing smart contracts of our respondents are 2.31 years.
-Among these respondents, 106 (64.24\%) of them claim their main role is development, 42 (25.45\%) indicate testing, 29 (17.58\%) indicate project management, 6 (3.64\%) indicate risk analysis, 4 (2.42\%) indicate research.
+Among these respondents, 106 (64.24\%) of them claim their main role is development, 42 (25.45\%) indicate testing/maintenance/evolution, 29 (17.58\%) indicate project management, 6 (3.64\%) indicate risk analysis, 4 (2.42\%) indicate research.
 (Some respondents have multiple job roles; thus the total number exceeds 165.)